scientist-labs/spellkit/benchmark/README.md

 3. **High Throughput**: Over 350k operations per second for spell checking
 4. **Scales Well**: Minimal performance difference between requesting 1 vs 10 suggestions

-## Running Comparisons with Other Libraries
+## Running Comparison with Aspell

-The comparison benchmarks require external spell checking libraries to be installed:
+The Aspell comparison benchmark requires Aspell to be installed:

-- **Aspell**: `brew install aspell` (macOS) or `sudo apt-get install aspell libaspell-dev` (Ubuntu)
+- **macOS**: `brew install aspell`
-- **Hunspell**: `brew install hunspell hunspell-en` (macOS) or `sudo apt-get install hunspell libhunspell-dev hunspell-en-us` (Ubuntu)
+- **Ubuntu**: `sudo apt-get install aspell libaspell-dev`

-If these libraries are not installed, the comparison scripts will provide installation instructions and exit gracefully.
+If Aspell is not installed, the comparison script will provide installation instructions and exit gracefully.

 ## Dictionary Note

 The test dictionary used in these benchmarks is small (20 terms) for reproducibility.
 Real-world performance with larger dictionaries (80k+ terms) will be different but should maintain similar latency characteristics due to the SymSpell algorithm's O(1) lookup complexity.

-## Why Compare Different Spell Checkers?
+## Why Compare with Aspell?

-Different spell checking libraries use different algorithms optimized for different use cases:
+SpellKit and Aspell use different algorithms optimized for different use cases:

 - **SpellKit (SymSpell)**: O(1) lookup complexity, optimized for speed with large dictionaries and fuzzy matching with suggestions
 - **Aspell**: Statistical scoring with phonetic similarity, good for natural language text
-- **Hunspell**: Affix compression and complex morphological rules, excellent for languages with rich morphology

-All three provide **fuzzy matching and suggestions** for misspelled words, making them comparable approaches to the same problem.
+Both provide **fuzzy matching and suggestions** for misspelled words, making them comparable approaches to the same problem.

 Choose the tool that best fits your use case!